microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 Note that classes should not re-associate themselves with any slot that they inherit from a superclass.
 For example, the class definition for `Study`.
 This no-reasserting rule is tested with `test_inherited_slots_not_reiterated.py`

-Also note that the legacy v10 schema did include a `type` slot, but it was used very inconsistently. v10 also ahd a similar `designated_class` slot which ahs been retired.
+Also note that the legacy v10 schema did include a `type` slot, but it was used very inconsistently. v10 also had a similar `designated_class` slot which has been retired.

 The following slots were removed as a consequence of removing the `Reaction` class and beginning the process of deprecating the `Pathway` class: